Skip to main content

 Kids get gloves, eye protection, tools and a whole bunch of junk.
 Busted VCRs, DVRs, microwaves, toasters, dot matrix printers, speakers — if it’s junk, it’s fair game.
 Afterward, kids learn where and how to recycle stuff.

-Pro tip: Expired car seats are a great place to start.
+Pro tip: Expired child car seats are a great place to start.

 Get cooking

-Start with a good kid-centric cookbook (we like Disney’s Mickey Mouse cookbook).
-Let your kid chose the recipe — no suggestions or helpful hints allowed!
+Start with a good kid-centered cookbook.
+Let your kid choose the recipe — no suggestions or helpful hints allowed.
 You don’t have to like it.
 Your child does.

 Once they have a recipe, walk your kid through building a shopping list.
 At the store, let them do the shopping.